ides15/dotfiles/.config/nvim/README.md

 - Re-enable Harper
 - Show minimal preview of fzf-lua results
 - Git
+  - history at line (would be cool to open in LazyGit)
   - when editing changes in LazyGit, if that buffer is already open in a tab, open in that tab
   - proper diff/merge highlighting
   - better choosing of hunks during merge conflicts